NickHoward1/Splunk/README.md

 <b>Answer:</b> I used filter index="linux-alert" "*add*"<br>

 <h2>Alert Scenario:</h2>
-You are working as a Level 1 SOC Analyst on shift at an MSSP.
-An alert has come through indicating that a suspicious scheduled task was created on a host.<br>
+<p></p>You are working as a Level 1 SOC Analyst on shift at an MSSP.
+An alert has come through indicating that a suspicious scheduled task was created on a host.</p>

 <b>Alert Details:</b><br>
 <b>Alert Name:</b> Potential Task Scheduler Persistence Identified <br>